WEID-Consortium/weid.info/spec.md

 # WEID Specification

 An Object Identifier (OID) is an extensively used identification mechanism jointly developed by ITU-T and ISO/IEC for naming any type of object, concept, or "thing" with a globally unambiguous name.
-(More information about OIDs can be found at [www.oid-base.com](https://www.oid-base.com))
+More information about OIDs can be found at [www.oid-base.com](https://www.oid-base.com).

 There are three well-known notations for OIDs: